AIThis post was created with the assistance of artificial intelligence (AI).

 Pros:

-• Includes real-world project examples for practical learning
+• Includes real-world project examples that demonstrate practical application

 Cons: